 To simplify it further, SPF 30 means the sunscreen will provide 30 times more protection than having no sunscreen.

 LOW-GRADE VS QUALITY FILM

-Have you ever seen colour change, bubbles, warping or peeling on a car tint?
-It is often caused by low-grade tinting, which are more prone to the risk factors listed above.
+Have you ever seen the colour change, bubbles, warping or peeling on a car tint?
+It is often caused by low-grade tinting, which is more prone to the risk factors listed above.

 Additionally, the price could be a fraction of the more notable brands, but it may not protect you and your car interior from the harmful UV rays or even the heat.